Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to put up more than 61.5 points just two times this year.
+- Hawaii has combined with its opponents to score more than 62 points just twice this year.

-- New Mexico State and its opponents have combined to score more than 61.5 points in four of seven games this season.
+- New Mexico State's games have gone over 62 points in four of seven chances this season.

-- The average total in Rainbow Warriors games this season is 64.2, 2.7 points more than Sunday's over/under of 61.5.
+- The Rainbow Warriors and their opponents have scored an average of 64.2 points per game in 2021, 2.2 more than Sunday's total.

-- The 61.5 total in this game is 4.9 points above the 56.6 average total in Aggies games this season.
+- The 56.6 PPG average total in Aggies games this season is 5.4 points fewer than this game's over/under.

 Hawaii Stats and Trends

-- Hawaii's games this year have gone over the total in one out of six opportunities (16.7%).
+- Hawaii's games this year have hit the over on one of six set point totals (16.7%).

-- When Hawaii totals more than 461.1 yards, the team is 1-0 against the spread and 2-0 overall.
+- In games that Hawaii totals over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Rainbow Warriors have turned the ball over 17 times this season, five more turnovers than the Aggies have forced (12).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.